Strength in Perspective;Navigation links repeated below View our Images Buy Images Rent Images Search Contact Us Home Page

 The Rio Grande river is the border with Mexico; the Amistad Reservoir (dam in Del Rio captures the Rio Grande) delivers water to both sides of the border.
 It's a National Recreation area allowing fishing, scuba diving and boating.
 Incredible Yucca (New Mexico State Flower) thrive in this area.
 They are also called "Lamps of the Lord" for their mass of white flowers.

 The heartland of Texas, The Hill Country, is home to two of the major population centers in Texas....San Antonio and Austin.
-North of Austin, under the auspices of the University of Texas at Austin, is the Ladybird Johnson Wildflower Sanctuary.
+North of Austin, under the auspices of the University of Texas at Austin, is the Lady Bird Johnson Wildflower Sanctuary.
 It's a unique public botanical garden devoted EXCLUSIVELY to native plants.
-West of Austin, the Sabinal River meanders through the tiny town of Utopia, Texas... named for its fantastic climate.
+West of Austin, the Sabinal River meanders through the tiny town Utopia, TX...named for its fantastic climate.

 The Piney Woods in East Texas has long been the site of logging 4 species of pine; the Logging Museum in Lufkin has a Log loader... technology still found in use today.
 This area is also home to Nacogdoches University...the only non-sectarian University stemming from the days (1845) when Texas was it's own country!
 The warm, wet climate nurtures the Ruby M. Mize Azalea Gardens adjacent to the campus.